awsdocs/aws-transfer-user-guide/doc_source/API_LoggingConfiguration.md

 ## Contents<a name="API_LoggingConfiguration_Contents"></a>

  ** LoggingRole **   <a name="TransferFamily-Type-LoggingConfiguration-LoggingRole"></a>
-Specifies the Amazon Resource Name \(ARN\) of the AWS Identity and Access Management \(IAM\) role that allows a server to turn on Amazon CloudWatch logging for Amazon S3 or Amazon EFS events\.
-When set, user activity can be viewed in your CloudWatch logs\.
+The Amazon Resource Name \(ARN\) of the AWS Identity and Access Management \(IAM\) role that allows a server to turn on Amazon CloudWatch logging for Amazon S3 or Amazon EFSevents\.
+When set, you can view user activity in your CloudWatch logs\.
 Type: String
 Length Constraints: Minimum length of 20\.
 Maximum length of 2048\.
 Pattern: `arn:.*role/.*`
 Required: No

  ** LogGroupName **   <a name="TransferFamily-Type-LoggingConfiguration-LogGroupName"></a>
-The name of the CloudWatch logging group for the AWS Transfer server to which this workflow belongs\.
+The name of the CloudWatch logging group for the AWS Transfer Family server to which this workflow belongs\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 512\.
 Pattern: `[\.\-_/#A-Za-z0-9]*`